What Data Does Snapchat Collect?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Understanding what data Snapchat collects is important in order to maintain your privacy on the social media app.
-The data includes personally identifiable information, device and location data, as well as other information.
+Understanding what data Snapchat collects is important for maintaining your privacy on the social media app.
+The data includes personally identifiable information, device and location data, AI and generative features data, and more.

 Snapchat needs to collect these details to operate as intended, but there are ways to keep your data private.
-Adjusting your privacy settings and using one of the best VPNs can help keep your information secure on Snapchat.
+Adjusting your privacy settings and reviewing app permissions can help limit what Snapchat collects and how it uses your information.

 In this article